 - Cash in and Cash out.
 Cash transactions are taxable and must be reported. - Bartering.
 When you exchange goods or services without money exchanging hands, the IRS says fair market value must be included in the income of both parties.
-Traders are responsible for issuing and filing a Form 1099-B, Proceeds from Broker and Barter Exchange. - Grants, Fellowships, and Scholarships.
-Sorry, unless you are a candidate for a degree at an educational institution and the grant, fellowship, or scholarship is being used for tuition or course-related expenses, the money is taxable.
-See Publication 52, Scholarships and Fellowships.
+Traders are responsible for issuing and filing a Form 1099-B, Proceeds from Broker and Barter Exchange. - Grants, Fellowships and Scholarships.
+Sorry, unless you are a candidate for a degree at an educational institution and the grant, fellowship or scholarship is being used for tuition or course-related expenses, the money is taxable.
+See Publication 970, Tax Benefits for Education.